flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 Constraints are displayed in magenta, as long as predictions are not completed.

-Once predictions are calculated, constraints are replaced by speed and altitude predictions, preceded by stars.
-If the STAR is magenta, the system predicts that the aircraft will match the constraint (altitude within 250 ft, speed not more than 10 kt above the constraints).
-If the star is amber, the system predicts that the aircraft will miss the constraint and the MCDU displays: “SPD ERROR AT WPT”.
+Once predictions are calculated, constraints are replaced by speed and altitude predictions, preceded by asterisks.
+If the asterisk is magenta, the system predicts that the aircraft will match the constraint (altitude within 250 ft, speed not more than 10 kt above the constraints).
+If the asterisk is amber, the system predicts that the aircraft will miss the constraint and the MCDU displays: “SPD ERROR AT WPT”.

 !!! note
     SPD and ALT CSTR may either be entered on the VERT REV page or directly on the F-PLN A page, whereas TIME CSTR may only be entered from the RTA page.